Skip to content

 deployport iam roles assume r1

-This will output temporary Access Key ID and Secret Access Key that inherit the permissions of the assumed role.
+This will output a temporary Access Key ID and Secret Access Key that inherit the permissions of the assumed role.
+You can use these credentials in a terminal, from an app, or in SDKs.

 I have role assumption credentials, how can I test or use them?